top of page

 Such boundaries were even used for the development of the concept of the “Doughnut Economy”, proposed by Kate Raworth, a British economist from the University of Oxford, which has become increasingly popular as a benchmark for sustainable development models.

-It is important to observe that from planetary limits mentioned above, it is argued that four of them (climate change, biosphere integrity, land-system change and biogeochemical cycles) were already irreversibly exceeded, meaning that we live in full rupture of almost half of the necessary cycles that mantain ecological balance on Earth.
+It is important to observe that from planetary limits mentioned above, it is argued that four of them (climate change, biosphere integrity, land-system change and biogeochemical cycles) were already irreversibly exceeded, meaning that we live in full rupture of almost half of the necessary cycles that maintain ecological balance on Earth.

 Our REDD projects look clearly and firmly at all the environmental and socio-economic co-benefits that can be generated with the new ecological economy that revolves around the conservation of forests and native vegetation.
 We are passionate about carbon markets and the possibilities that this market mechanism offers for mitigating the effects of climate change.